 Given that 75 percent of the Estonian population approves of genetic research (which can be a problem in many other countries), this is a unique opportunity to improve our national health.

 Metspalu’s vision for Estonia is nothing less than remarkable.
 He foresees that in the next seven years, Estonia should build up a database to accumulate genome and health data for the Estonian population.
 With the database in use, its data volume and value would grow over time.
 Details of a patient’s treatment might be of great help when deciding on the best cure for her relatives with a similar disease in the future.
 Also, drug prescription would rely on genetic information rather than trial and error as it mostly works now – different individuals require different drugs and doses.

 In the first two years, an Estonian genome chip should be developed.
 The European genome chips currently available take Western Europeans into account and do not include all gene variations that Estonians may have.
 Computations show that the genes of ca. 5,000 people have to be sequenced in order to discover most gene variations.
 So far, 100 genomes have been sequenced in Estonia.

 The next step is validation of the Estonian genome chip.
 This is very important for automatic analysis of personal gene cards in the future.

 In 2014 a national health inventory should be carried out in Estonia.
 First the genes of persons aged 35–65 should be sequenced.
 This comprises 450,000 people and should take about three years.
 The technology and know-how to do this work are in place – in addition to an existing robot and scanner, three or four additional machines have to be bought.

 On the patient’s side, the procedure couldn’t be simpler.
 During one doctor visit in a period of three years, a patient would give a blood sample (which he or she might need to do for other purposes anyway).
-The sample is then sent to the lab where the personal gene data is extracted and added to the E-health database, accessible to the family doctor for future use.
+The sample is then sent to the lab where the personal gene data is extracted and added to the Patient Portal, accessible to the family doctor for future use.